 It was a difficult transition at first from wearing a full face of makeup every day to going bare.
 Instead of going cold turkey, I wore a CC cream daily for one month and then switched to a mineral sunscreen that I’ve worn daily for the past six months.
 The sunscreen I wear, however, doesn’t explain the vulnerability I feel when I go to work, or on an outing, or when I take photographs of myself makeup free.

 My adult acne did not improve solely because I decided to stop wearing foundation daily.
 It improved because of proper medical treatment and following a gentle hydrating skincare routine.
+For others, it’ll take a lot more than that to remove the acne breakouts.
+Some have to turn to more alternative medicines including tea tree oil, manuka honey and even weed oil to somewhat rectify their skin issues.

 I hope my insights bellow can help inspire people to embrace their skin because there is beauty in blemishes.